mdhender/ottomap/README.md

 Let me know if you think that there's something missing.

 See the `OTTOMAP.md` file for an overview of running from command line and `BUILDING.md` for instructions on building the project.

+> ISSUES: Please report any issues on the TribeNet Discord server.

+### Status
+OttoMap is in early development.
+The turn report parser is nearly complete for land based movement.
+Fleet movement has not been implemented (it's waiting on actual examples from turn reports)

+The command line interface seems to be working but the documentation is incomplete.

+The web interface is not yet implemented.
+The single user server has been started but requires changes to the turn report parser.
+I don't want to break the CLI, so this is proceeding slowly at best.

 ## Input Data
 OttoMap expects all turn reports to be in text files in a single directory.